 If you’re feeling overwhelmed by the credit repair process, you’ve come to the right place.
 We’ve drafted several credit repair letters you can use as samples to help take the guesswork out of the procedure.
 Please understand these are only samples and are not to be used word for word.
 Even though some of these letters were prepared by a lawyer, we can’t be liable for someone using these letters incorrectly and we are not here to give legal advice.

 It’s very important that you take the time to learn the credit repair process.
 Read all the articles on this website to make sure you understand which ones apply to your credit situation.
+Then you can start browsing letter templates to find one applicable to your situation.
+Be aware that not understanding the proper protocol can actually have lasting damage.
 If you don’t know when to send the right letters at the right time, your credit score could worsen rather than improve.
-When it comes to credit repair, you don’t want to miss an opportunity to improve your credit score.
+When it comes to credit repair, you don’t want to miss an opportunity to improve your credit score so take the time to do some reading as the first step of the repair process.

 - Sample Dispute Letters